Outsourced Marketing: The Golden Boomerang for Professional Services Firms

 It’s worth noting that you should also set up clear approval processes from the start, so you’re always aware of what’s going out and when.
 Making time for regular check-ins with your marketing team keeps you in the loop with what’s being worked on.

-Outsourcing also gives you the flexibility to change the scope or type of work.
+Outsourcing also gives you the flexibility to change the scope or type of work as you see fit.
 Many agencies and consultants offer reasonably short notice periods, so if you want to take a new direction, or increase or decrease their work, this can be managed easily and often.
-Annual or six-monthly strategy meetings are good opportunities to discuss different ways of working.
+Annual or six-monthly strategy meetings can be good opportunities to discuss different ways of working.

 Outsourcing Helps You Learn

-Let’s face it, the digital world is moving at break neck speed, and AI is providing the twin turbo (I bought a car recently, can you tell?).
+Let’s face it, the digital world is moving at break neck speed, and AI is providing the turbo charge.
 A marketing partner will keep you abreast of current trends, the best tools and what best practice looks like today.
-I always encourage professional services firms to use a marketing partnership as an opportunity to learn, so they can better understand modern marketing principles.
-Aside from making them more comfortable with their marketing strategy, it can also give them the knowledge they need to take on marketing work themselves, should they want to.
-In the past, I’ve been glad to offer training sessions to help clients learn about specific marketing functions.
-With these learnings, some were able to take functions in-house when this made the most sense for their business.
+I always encourage professional services firms to use a marketing partnership as an opportunity to learn, so they can better understand modern principles.
+Aside from making them more comfortable with their marketing strategy, it can also give them the knowledge they need to take on marketing work in-house, should they want to.
+In the past, I’ve been happy to offer training sessions to help clients learn about specific marketing functions.
+With these learnings, some were able to take certain functions in-house, when it the most sense for their business.
 Learning through outsourcing gave them this freedom.

 Advice on Positioning & Industry Listening